 By linking Business Capabilities to applications, and linking those applications to technology components like SQL Server, Enterprise Architects can review Business Capability maps as seen within LeanIX Reports like the Application Matrix to align improvements with essential organizational processes.
 In particular, alongside a series of configurable views like “Technology Risk” and “Lifecycle”, an Application Matrix Report shows Business Capabilities and their supporting technologies across geographical user groups to help Enterprise Architects base decisions on overlapping business needs.

 IT projects represent one of the fundamentals of the LeanIX data model and the set-up and progress of each can be tracked using a combination of the following LeanIX reports:

 The Project Portfolio Reports is part of a category of LeanIX “Metrics” that group IT projects according to their value (financial and technical) and their risk.
 It connects the Operational and Capital Expenditures of IT projects with their ranked technical benefits to let Enterprise Architects know when transformations must be stopped or at which point they must be reviewed.
 A Project Portfolio Report can be seen in either a report or a table format.

-The Project Roadmap Report gives a general overview of the time-frame of all IT projects.
-It shows which projects are currently running, which are planned and which are completed.
-These projects can be viewed alternately in terms of its “Successors” (i.e., connected follow-up projects), “Children” (i.e., project hierarchies) and “Applications” (i.e., what’s actually being affected by the projects).
+The Project Roadmap Report gives a general overview of the time frame of all IT projects.
+It shows which projects are currently running, which are planned, and which are completed.
+These projects can be viewed alternately in terms of their “Successors” (i.e., connected follow-up projects), “Children” (i.e., project hierarchies), and “Applications” (i.e., what’s actually being affected by the projects).